Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

-\textbf{Theoretical analysis for large eigenvalues of Fisher Information Matrices (FIM):} The FIM can be seen as a component of the Hessian matrix for neural networks. \citet{karakida2019pathological} showed that the largest $c$ eigenvalues of the FIM for a randomly initialized neural network are much larger than the others.
+\textbf{Theoretical Analysis for Hessians Eigenstructure:} \citet{karakida2019pathological} showed that the largest $c$ eigenvalues of the FIM for a randomly initialized neural network are much larger than the others.
 Their results rely on the eigenvalue spectrum analysis in \citet{karakida2019universal, karakida2019normalization}, which assumes the weights used during forward propagation are drawn independently from the weights used in back propagation \citep{schoenholz2016deep}.

-\textbf{Layer-wise Kronecker factorization for training NNs:} The idea of approximating the FIM using Kronecker factorizations can be dated back to \citet{heskes2000natural}.
-More recently \citet{martens2015optimizing} proposed Kronecker-factored approximate curvature (K-FAC) which approximates the inverse of FIM using layer-wise Kronecker product and perform approximated natural gradient descent (NGD) in training NNs.
-Kronecker factored eigenbasis has also been utilized \citep{george2018fast}.
-K-FAC has been generalized to convolutional and recurrent NNs \citep{grosse2016kronecker,martens2018kronecker}, Bayesian deep learning \citep{zhang2018noisy}, and structured pruning \citep{wang2019eigendamage}.
-Unlike these previous works which focus on accelerating computations, in this paper we use Kronecker factorization to explain the structures of Hessians.
+More recently, \citet{singh2021analytic} provided a Hessian rank formula for linear networks and \citet{liao2021hessian} provided a characterization on the eigenspace structure of G-GLM models (including 1-layer NN).
+To our best knowledge, theoretical analysis on the Hessians of nonlinear deeper neural networks is still vacant.

 \textbf{PAC-Bayes generalization bounds:} People have established generalization bounds for neural networks under PAC-Bayes framework by \citet{mcallester1999some}.
-This bound was further tightened by \citet{langford2001bounds}, and \citet{catoni2007pac} proposed a faster-rate version.
 For neural networks, \citet{dziugaite2017computing} proposed the first non-vacuous generalization bound, which used PAC-Bayesian approach with optimization to bound the generalization error for a stochastic neural network.
-Their bound was then extended to ImageNet scale by \citet{zhou2019non} using compression.